-Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
+This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 Ukraine is the second-largest European country – and one of the most diverse.
 The Carpathian Mountains boast Hungarian culinary influence, and Lviv’s multicultural palette includes Jewish, Austrian, and German cooking traditions.

 Potatoes, cabbage, pickles, and carrots prevail in savory foods, while cottage cheese is often used in desserts.

-Here are 23 mouth-watering traditional Ukrainian dishes that are not to be missed during your trip to Ukraine.
+Now that we are a little more acquainted with the cuisine, here are 23 mouth-watering traditional Ukrainian dishes that are not to be missed during your trip to Ukraine.

 Paska is a special dish prepared in Ukraine for Easter.
 This sweet bread is usually taken to church to be blessed on Easter morning.

 The classic paska shape is cylindrical, with creamy frosting and sprinkles on top.
 It is made with yeast, milk, eggs, butter, and sugar.

 Chicken Kyiv is one of the most famous dishes in Ukrainian cuisine, known far beyond the country’s borders.

 Then, the chicken is first coated with a mix of grated cheese, parsley, dill, mushrooms, and pepper, dipped in beaten egg yolk, and fried.
 It is traditionally served as a main dish.

 The staple cold appetizer of the Ukrainian New Year celebration, the Olivier Salad, is a pretty old dish: the first documented recipe dates back to 1894.

-Eggs and potatoes are boiled and cut in cubes.
-Meat and pickles are cut in cubes as well, and then they’re mixed in with mayonnaise.
+Eggs and potatoes are boiled and cut into cubes.
+Meat and pickles are cut into cubes as well and then mixed in with mayonnaise.
 The dish can be stored in the fridge or served immediately.

 Kapusniak is one of the oldest and most significant dishes in Ukraine.
 It used to be prepared for weddings, funerals, and Christmas dinners.
 Nowadays, Ukrainians enjoy this soup throughout the year.

 It is cooked in meat or mushroom broth with potatoes, onions, carrots, and bay leaves.
 Traditionally kapusniak is served with sour cream and chopped parsley.

 Ukrainian varenyky are commonly known as “pierogi,” which originates from Poland.